Professional Pyrotechnic Operator/Fireworks Crew Training "Niagra Falls" Fireworks Waterfall Effect

 Step 2 - Attach steel aviation wire for structural support.

-Since the waterfall effect is a cummulative effect of many waterfall sticks, it is essential that all of them function.
-Inspect the quickmatch which goes from stick to stick and repair any breaks or weak joints using masking tape (picture to the left).
+Since the waterfall effect is a cumulative effect of many waterfall sticks, it is essential that all of them function.
+Inspect the quick match which goes from stick to stick and repair any breaks or weak joints using masking tape.
 Check to make sure each of the waterfall sticks is connected securely to the support line as well.

 Step 4 - Run electrical "zip" wire along steel support line.

-Attach the appropriate length of zip wire along the support line (picture on the right) using plastic zip ties.
+Attach the appropriate length of zip wire along the support line using plastic zip ties.
 The number of lengths of zip wire you run depends upon your particular wiring scheme (which there are many of).

 Step 5 - Install electric matches along falls quickmatch leader.

 The length of your waterfall will determine the number of electric matches you utilize.
-Technically you only need one electric match to ignite the entire string; however, depending on the type and quality of the quickmatch, you can have the fire chain reach one side to the other to slowly, causing one side to ignite and burn out before the other, which removes the uniformity of the effect.
+Technically you only need one electric match to ignite the entire string; however, depending on the type and quality of the quick match, you can have the fire chain reach one side to the other to slowly, causing one side to ignite and burn out fireworks waterfall rigging 5before the other, which removes the uniformity of the effect.
 Even more importantly is making sure you have a redundant fire path incase you get a blowout in the quickmatch along the way.
 So by using many electric matches, you ensure that your entire waterfall effect ignites simultaneously and completely.
 I typically go a step further and run two independent lengths of zip wire along the support line and wire every other electric match into them.
 In other words, if I have eight electric matches total, spaced evenly throughout the length of the water fall, 4 will be attached to one zip line, and 4 to the other.
 One line will have its matches wired in series, and the other will have its matches in parallel.
-Using this wiring scheme covers all your bases and accounts for faulty wiring, bad batch of electric matches, bad quickmatch, etc. See picture below.
+Using this wiring scheme covers all your bases and accounts for faulty wiring, bad batch of electric matches, bad quick match, etc.

 Step 6 - Attach steel support line to main tension line.